HP V2500 & V2600

 agents

 for CPUs and I/O — each agent connects to two or four CPUs and one I/O channel —, and eight ports for memory.
 Each crossbar port has a path width of 64-bit, giving it 960 MB/s peak bandwidth.
-The peak bandwidth of the HyperPlane crossbar/RACs is 15.3 GB/s combined. - Eight Processor Agent controllers (PACs) (also SPAC) attach to the crossbar and provide access for the processors (Runway buses) and I/O controllers (I/O channels) to the memory via the crossbar over a 1.9 GB/s datapath (four 32-bit, unidirectional buses from two ports on the PAC connect to two Hyperplane crossbar RACs; each PAC thus communicates with only two of the system’s four RACs).
+The peak bandwidth of the HyperPlane crossbar/RACs is 15.3 GB/s combined. - Eight Processor Agent controllers (PACs), also SPAC, attach to the crossbar and provide access for the processor Runway buses and I/O controllers to the memory via the crossbar over a 1.9 GB/s datapath, four 32-bit, unidirectional buses from two ports on the PAC connect to two Hyperplane crossbar RACs; each PAC thus communicates with only two of the system’s four RACs.
 The I/O channels on the agent have a maximum bandwidth of 240 MB/s.
-Each PAC has two Runway processors buses (64-bit, bidirectional) which have an aggregate peak bandwidth of 960 MB/s.
+Each PAC has two Runway processors buses with an aggregate peak bandwidth of 960 MB/s.

 - Eight PCI-bus Interface controller (SAGA) connect the 240 MB/s I/O channels/PCI buses to the PACs.